Erie SeaWolves at Portland Sea Dogs - Game Notes

 - Erie has slugged a league-best 32 home runs since the All-Star break

-- Tonight is the fourth of six meetings between Erie and Portland (June 17-19 at UPMC Park & August 6-8 at Hadlock Field)
+- Tonight is the fifth of six meetings between Erie and Portland (June 17-19 at UPMC Park & August 6-8 at Hadlock Field)

-- The SeaWolves +89 run differential is first in the EL (+67 in second half) and Portland -16 is ninth (+13 in second half)
+- The SeaWolves +87 run differential is first in the EL (+65 in second half) and Portland -14 is eighth (+15 in second half)

-- Erie leads the Eastern League with a .249 batting average while Portland is ninth .238
+- Erie leads the Eastern League with a .248 batting average while Portland is tied for eighth .238

 - Erie has struck out 878 times (fourth-fewest in the EL) while Portland has gone down on strikes 1018 times (second-most)

-- The SeaWolves pitching staff is tops in team ERA (3.26) while the Sea Dogs staff ranks 10th (3.77)
+- The SeaWolves pitching staff is tops in team ERA (3.25) while the Sea Dogs staff ranks eighth (3.73)

 - Erie pitching has held opponents to a .229 batting average which best in the league